fui/fui-kk/README.md

 course evaluation survey results.

 ## Makefile
 The makefile is meant as a simple tool to run all the scripts.
+Example:
 ```
 make download
 make json